cbarrazaa1/MovieFlix/README.md

 The following **additional** features are implemented:

 - [X] Placeholder image while requesting from network.
+- [X] In the detail view of each movie, the trailer can be watched by tapping on the movie's picture.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):